-The Problem with Big Tech companies and what we can do about it
+The Problem with Big Tech Companies and Why You Should Care

-Big tech companies are among the companies that you are most in contact with during your life.
-To be exact, Apple, Amazon, Microsoft, Google, and Facebook.
-The Big Five have had a tremendous impact on our lives, each and every one of us has used their services at least once.
-Some of us even use multiple if not all of these companies’ services.
-What’s more, these companies have expanded at a breathtaking speed and have created more and more services, and here lies the problem.
+Big Tech companies are among the companies you are most in contact with during your life.
+To be exact, Google, Apple, Facebook, Amazon, and Microsoft.
+The Big Five have had a tremendous impact on our lives.
+Each and every one of us has used their services at least once.
+Some of us even use multiple, if not all, of these companies services.
+What’s more, these companies have expanded at a breathtaking speed and created more and more services, and here lies the problem.

 Moreover, Google has created loads of services such as Gmail, Google Adwords, Adsense, Google analytics, and the list goes on and on.
 Amazon has become the marketplace of everything, from pins to sophisticated devices to anything you can type in the search bar.

 Point is, these conglomerates have become an integral part of our lives, whether you are a simple user or a business one.
 By offering “free services”, they can drive out and crush their competition.
 Whether they are start-ups, medium-sized businesses or even large enterprises.
 Nobody is safe from the competition of the Big Tech companies.